ReneeRod333/horiseon-code-refactoring/README.md

 ## Description

-Horiseon, a marketing agenency, is requesting to incorporate disability inclusion to their website by implementing accessibility.
+Horiseon, a marketing agenency, requested code refactoring to incorporate disability inclusion and increased search engine optimization to their website by implementing accessibility.

--
--

 ## Installation

 N/A

-## Usage
+## Changes Made

+### HTML
+- Changed title to be more descriptive.
+- Updated elements to be more semantic.
+- Added alt attributes with descriptions for accessibility.
+- Ensured all links worked, fixed broken link.

+### CSS
+- Changed class attributes to aid in consolidating CSS styles.
+- Reorganized the structure of CSS file to group related elements.

 ## Credits